caffeinalab/ti.loader/README.md

 Show or update the mask with selected message.

-* `message`: The message to display
+* `message (String)`: The message to display
-* `messageRelevance`: Continuous updates to the message without closing the loader will respect the `messageRelevance` property
+* `messageRelevance (Number, default: 0)`: Continuous updates to the message without closing the loader will respect the `messageRelevance` property
-* `cancelable`: If is a function, this will be called on cancel.
+* `cancelable (Boolean, default: true)`: If is a function, this will be called on cancel.
 Set to `false` to prohibit user cancelation.

 ### `hide()`